krishnalath99/Full-Stack-Motor-Shield/README.md

 10. Create the super user to login to the admin panel using the command: **[python manage.py createsuperuser]** and enter all the details you want for admin login.
 11. Run the server using the command: **[python manage.py runserver]**.
 Go to the browser and search for this url http://127.0.0.1:8000/admin/
 12. Note: **The website that you see when you visit the url http://127.0.0.1:8000/ is not our actual react-website, this website was only created for testing purpose of the backend.** Please refrain from using it or else the backend server might malfunction.
-13. Login to te admin panel using the superuser details that you created.
+13. Login to the admin panel using the superuser details that you created.
 If everything goes well then you should see Users, Vehicles, Policy and Claims menu on the left side after logging in to admin panel.
 14. Thats it your backend server is now up and running.
 Now lets move to the frontend part.

+## Frontend using React.
+### (You must have **NodeJS* installed and **npm** added in your environment variables path)